|

 See any connection ? :-)

-to higher speeds and gradually form the clearances for
+it to higher speeds and gradually form the clearances

-the oil-film and creating a rough unstable finish.
-If
+off the oil-film and creating a rough unstable finish.

 Now, should you take your chances on that, or should